7bridges-eu/remys/README.md

 # remys

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to use REST APIs with MySQL databases.

-## Usage

-FIXME

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 7bridges s.r.l.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.